 Computed for a 25 mm lens on a Four Thirds system camera (EFL = 50 mm, i.e., the same field of view as a 50 mm lens on a 35-mm film camera), CoC of 0.015 mm.

 It is clear that (a) larger F-numbers offer dramatically more DoF; (b) at smaller distances DoF rapidly decreases, even if expressed in relative terms.
 This is as stated in points and above.

 Fig. 1a.
-As Fig. 1, but for a 50 mm lens on a 35-mm film camera, or any camera with a 24×36 mm sensor.
+As Fig. 1, but for a 50 mm lens on a "full-frame" camera (24×36 mm sensor).
 While the values are different, the general behavior of lines is the same, also illustrating points and .
 Computed with CoC of 0.03 mm.

 A close look reveals that the third innermost pair of lines in this graph (green, for F/4.0) behaves exactly like the innermost one (aqua, for F/2) in Fig.1, the fourth pair (yellow, F/2.8) — like the second one in that picture (purple, F/2.8), etc. This is not a coincidence, see the M×A Rule.

 Other graphs should be interpreted in a similar way (with the focused distance always on the x-axis), but in each of them differently-colored lines correspond to another controlled variable.